 The unit we bought and tested was manufactured in November 2022.
 You can see the label for it here.

 The Sony X75K is a very basic TV that delivers disappointing picture quality for a Sony TV and offers very few extra features.
 It's okay if you don't care about gaming and aren't in a dark room, but you can get TVs with more features for less from other brands, including the Hisense U6H or the TCL 5 Series/S555 2022 QLED.
 It's surprisingly still better than some of the newer budget Sony TVs, like the Sony X77L/X77CL.

-The Samsung Q60/Q60B QLED is better than the Sony X75K, especially if you're in a dark room.
+The Samsung Q60/Q60B QLED is better than the Sony X75K, especially if you're watching in a dark room.
 Although they both lack a local dimming feature to improve contrast, the Samsung has a much higher native contrast ratio, so blacks are deeper and more uniform.
 The Samsung also gets brighter, especially in SDR, so it can handle more glare in a bright room.
 Finally, the Samsung has a much wider color gamut, so HDR content looks more vivid and lifelike.

 The Hisense U6H is better than the Sony X75K.
 The Hisense gets brighter, so it can handle a bit more glare in a bright room, and bright highlight details in HDR stand out better.
 The Hisense also has much higher contrast, so dark scenes look better.
 Finally, the Hisense has more advanced gaming features, including variable refresh rate support to reduce tearing.